WP-API/docs/glossary.md

 <h2 id="controller">Controller</h2>

 [Model-View-Controller](http://en.wikipedia.org/wiki/Model-view-controller) is a standard pattern in software development.
-If you aren't already familiar it, you should do a bit of reading to get up to speed.
+If you aren't already familiar with it, you should do a bit of reading to get up to speed.

 Within WP-API, we've adopted the controller concept to have a standard pattern for the classes representing our resource endpoints.
 All resource endpoints extend `WP_REST_Controller` to ensure they implement common methods.